Thilawa of Yamethin: Military service

 The chronicles' record of his military service starts only from Swa's reign, although he was first offered the throne of a still fractious and fragmented kingdom.
 It is not clear if or in what capacity he had participated in earlier military campaigns.
 The taciturn governor was the first of the four top generals of King Swa.
 The other three were Theinkhathu Saw Hnaung of Saku, Tuyin of Inyi, and Min Pale of Paukmyaing.

 Thilawa's best known campaign was also his last.
 In 1392, Mohnyin, a powerful Shan state, seized Ava's territory of Myedu, which was then Ava's northernmost vassal.
 Swa responded with a combined land and naval attack.
-But the army led by Saw Hnaung and Tuyin was badly defeated, and chased all the way back to Sagaing.
+But the army led by Saw Hnaung and Tuyin was badly defeated, and chased back to Sagaing.
 The Mohnyin forces laid siege to Sagaing, across the river from Ava.
 Swa frantically requested his southern vassals for help.
-Thilawa's army (consisted of seven regiments) rushed to Sagaing, and broke the siege.
+Thilawa's army (consisting of seven regiments) rushed to Sagaing, and broke the siege.
 He took over the overall command, and the reinforced Ava army drove back the invaders.
 At Shangon, about 30 km northwest of Sagaing, the Ava army decisively defeated the Mohnyin army, destroying all 15 regiments of the enemy.
 It was such a crushing defeat that the raids from Mohnyin ended for the rest of Swa's reign.

 After the victory, Thilawa returned straight to Yamethin.
 He apparently did not wish to bask in glory, and did not stop by Ava, which was on the way to Yamethin.
 Swa was miffed by what he deemed the disrespectful behavior by his brother-in-law.
 But Chief Minister Wun Zin Min Yaza reminded the king that Thilawa was never known for etiquette, and that the aloof governor did not mean any harm.
 The king agreed with the assessment, and sent lavish gifts to Thilawa.

 The following is a list of campaigns by Thilawa as reported in the chronicles: